 We continue to maintain a tax-qualified defined contribution plan, known as the Old National Bancorp Employee Stock Ownership and Savings Plan ("Savings Plan"), for eligible employees.
 The Savings Plan allows employees to make pre-tax 401(k) contributions.
-In 2009, and subject to applicable IRS limitations, we matched employee contributions dollar for dollar on a bi-weekly basis to the extent that they did not exceed 6% of the employee's compensation.
 Subject to the conditions and limitations of the Plan, an employee will be eligible to become a participant of the plan on the first day of the month after completing one month of service.
-All active participants will be eligible to receive a "Safe Harbor Matching Contribution".
+All active participants will be eligible to receive a match of fifty cents on the dollar up to the first 6% of eligible compensation that is contributed to the plan.
 We may also make profit sharing contributions, in our discretion.
-To receive profit sharing contributions for a year, an employee must have (i) completed at least 1,000 hours of service during the year and (ii) been employed on the last day of the year or retired on or after age 65, died, or become disabled during the year.
+To receive profit sharing contributions for a year, an employee must have (i) completed at least 1,000 hours of service during the year and (ii) been employed on the last day of the year or retired on or after age 65, died, or became disabled during the year.

 We also maintain a nonqualified deferred compensation plan, known as the "Executive Deferred Compensation Plan," for a select group of management employees designated by the Compensation Committee, including our executive officers.
 All executive officers are eligible to participate in the plan.
 An executive officer may elect to defer up to 25% of his or her regular compensation, and up to 75% of his or her annual bonus under the Short Term Incentive Plan, in which case the deferral amount will be credited to his or her plan account.
 We provide matching contribution credits under the plan up to 6% of compensation, reduced by matching contributions under the Savings Plan.
 In addition, we may provide discretionary contribution credits to make up for any reduction in discretionary profit sharing contributions under the Savings Plan due to Internal Revenue Code contribution limits applicable to tax-qualified retirement plans.
-We did not provide discretionary credits for 2009.
+We did not provide discretionary credits for 2010.

 We credit an executive officer's plan account with earnings based on the hypothetical earnings of an investment fund consisting of Company stock, the return on a recognized market index selected by the Compensation Committee, or a combination of the two, as elected by the executive officer.
 For the market index fund, we use a Bloomberg fund index, which approximates the risk and return associated with a diversified high quality corporate bond.
 The earnings credit under the Executive Deferred Compensation Plan could be in excess of earnings that would have been credited using the applicable federal long-term rate.
-Any excess earnings are reported in column (h) of the Summary Compensation Table on page 34.
+Any excess earnings are reported in column (h) of the Summary Compensation Table on page 41.